-If you have not paid all required fees to either the National Visa Center or via the appointment website, please be prepared to pay these fees on the day of your interview.

-All fees may be paid in U.S. dollars or in rubles.
-We accept cash and credit cards only.
+Immigrant visa fees must be paid either to the National Visa Center or via the appointment website.
+All fees may be paid in U.S. Dollars or Euro.
+Pin payments and checks are not accepted.
 Please note that if you are found ineligible to receive a visa, the application fee cannot be refunded.
-A complete list of fees can be found here.
+A complete list of fees can be found via travel.state.gov.

-Do not make travel plans outside of U.S. Embassy Moscow, Russia
+Do not make travel plans outside of Cyprus

-If your visa is approved, we will keep your passport at the Embassy while we prepare your immigration packet and print a visa for your passport.
+If your visa is approved, we will keep your passport at the embassy while we prepare your immigrant visa.
 We will return your passport to you later via courier services only.
-If you have to travel within Russia while your passport is still with us, please make sure you have a valid picture ID other than your passport.
+If you must travel within the Cyprus while your passport is still with us, please make sure you have a valid picture ID other than your passport.